 Art VR works of the 1980's inspired me to work with Lawrence Paul Yuxweluptun on Unceded Territories.
 This project is about standing in solidarity with First Nations and Indigenous people fighting for climate justice.

-Designer Caitlin Conlen and I lead Feminist Futures, a world building workshop where we design, build, and create the stories for an intersectional, feminist utopian future.
+My partner, designer Caitlin Conlen and I, lead Feminist Futures, a world building workshop where we design, build, and create the stories for an intersectional, feminist utopian future.
 This design-thinking process can be used to create fiction and also solve real world issues.